Authority (Law & Order: Special Victims Unit)

 "Authority" is the seventeenth episode of the ninth season of the American police procedural Law & Order: Special Victims Unit, and the 200th overall.
 "Authority" first aired on April 29, 2008, on NBC in the United States.
 The episode's plot sees Detectives Elliot Stabler (Christopher Meloni) and Olivia Benson (Mariska Hargitay) investigating a caller who impersonates a police officer and asks people to perform criminal acts.
 The detectives learn that the caller is audio engineer Merritt Rook (Robin Williams), a man who opposes authority due to a tragic event in his past.
 After Rook seizes an opportunity to kidnap Benson, he asks Stabler to inflict pain on her or watch him do it.

 The episode was co-written by Neal Baer and Amanda Green, while David Platt directed.
-It was inspired by the 2004 Mount Washington strip search phone call scam, the Milgram experiment, and the New York performance art group Improv Everywhere's "Frozen Grand Central" event.
-Williams was cast after his friend Richard Belzer (John Munch), approached the producers and told them Williams would like to appear on the show.
-Executive producer Neal Baer stated that they only developed the story after learning that Williams was available.
-Filming for the episode began in late March on location at Bryant Park, Grand Central Terminal, and Long Island City.
+It was inspired by the 2004 Mount Washington strip search phone call scam, the Milgram experiment, and the New York performance-art group Improv Everywhere's "Frozen Grand Central" event.
+Williams was cast after his friend Richard Belzer (John Munch) approached the producers and told them that Williams would like to appear on the show.
+Executive producer Neal Baer stated that they developed the story only after learning that Williams was available.
+Filming for the episode began in late March on location at Bryant Park, Grand Central Terminal and Long Island City.